The Children's Trust

-Helping countless disabled children to receive the best possible care, therapy, education and rehabilitation for 25 years.
+Helping countless disabled children to receive the best possible care, therapy, education and rehabilitation for over 25 years.

 Twenty-five years ago a new charity took over responsibility for Tadworth Court Children's Hospital, the former country branch of Great Ormond Street Hospital.
 The combination of services offered by The Children's Trust is unique.
 We help families from across the UK through rehabilitation and therapy services for children with acquired brain injury.
 We provide special education for children and young people with profound and multiple learning difficulties (PMLD) and complex health needs.